What Does a Failed RAID 5 Rebuild Mean?

 - 4.If the stale drive is forced back in, the controller XORs its outdated blocks with current blocks.
 The resulting parity is wrong for every modified stripe.

 - 5.Reads from affected stripes return silently corrupted data.
-The corruption is invisible until a parity scrub or until an application encounters garbage output.

-Why Large-Drive Rebuilds Fail
+Why Do Large-Drive RAID 5 Rebuilds Fail?

 Rebuilding a degraded high-capacity RAID 5 array places sustained I/O load on the remaining aging drives.
 This intensive read operation increases the risk of a secondary mechanical failure or encountering a latent sector error before the parity calculation can complete.